SeidEndrisA/projects/README.md

-# Some projects that are very helpful to make a practice for a bigginers.
+# Some projects that are very helpful for beginners to practice.